btcpayserver/btcpayserver-doc/docs/Deployment/webdeployment.md

 For more details on `Voltage Cloud` click [here](./voltagecloud.md)

+### DreamLab Network Solutions

+[DreamLab Network Solutions](https://dreamlabnetwork.solutions) has datacenters around the globe.
+Now out of their North American location, they have started hosting BTCPay Server as a service.
+With 24/7 support and a future of multiple locations of hosting check `Dreamlab Networks` BTCPay Server setup guide [here](./DreamlabNetwork.md)

 ## Missing deployments?

 As we are a FOSS project, we might miss certain deployments.